topolskib/transformers/docs/source/model_doc/tapas.rst

 The TAPAS model was proposed in `TAPAS: Weakly Supervised Table Parsing via Pre-training
 <https://arxiv.org/abs/2004.02349>`__ by Jonathan Herzig, Paweł Krzysztof Nowak, Thomas Müller, Francesco Piccinno and
 Julian Martin Eisenschlos.
 It's a BERT-based model specifically designed (and pre-trained) for answering questions about tabular data.
-Compared to BERT, TAPAS has 7 token type ids that encode tabular structure.
+Compared to BERT, TAPAS has 7 token type ids as well as relative position embeddings that encode tabular structure.
 TAPAS is pre-trained on the masked language modeling (MLM) objective on a large dataset comprising millions of tables from English Wikipedia and corresponding texts.
 For question answering, TAPAS has 2 heads on top: a cell selection head and an aggregation head, for (optionally) performing aggregations (such as counting or summing) among selected cells.
-TAPAS has been fine-tuned on several datasets:
+TAPAS has been fine-tuned on several
-SQA (Sequential Question Answering by Microsoft), WTQ (WikiTable Questions by Stanford University) and WikiSQL (by Salesforce).
-It achieves state-of-the-art on the former, while having comparable performance to SOTA algorithms for both WTQ and WikiSQL, while having a much simpler architecture.
+datasets: SQA (Sequential Question Answering by Microsoft), WTQ (Wiki Table Questions by Stanford University) and WikiSQL (by Salesforce).
+It achieves state-of-the-art on the former, while having comparable performance to SOTA algorithms for both WTQ and WikiSQL, with a much simpler architecture.

 The abstract from the paper is the following: